Elleined/java-core-notes/README.md

 - Sub class, Derived class and Child class are all the same.
 - Super class, Base class and Parent class are all the same.
 - Method, Function, and Behavior are all the same.
-- Field and Property are the same.
+- Field, Property, Variable are all the same.